Jbleezy/BO2-Reimagined/README.md

 ### M1911
 * Upgraded: given as last stand pistol above all others except Ray Gun Mark 2
+* Upgraded: decreased last stand ammo from 2 clips to 1 clip

 ### M1927
 * Decreased ammo cost from 800 to 750